Cheungfan2/Mini-Searcher/README.md

 # Mini-Searcher
-Try to create a mini search engines with the help of ChatGPT and Claude, hope to learn about the algorithm of searching and crawling on the internet
+This is a project with the help of ChatGPT model-5 to build a mini Search Engine.
+In this project, we can use the crawler to crawl some website to build our index and save in the corpus file.
+Then we can build our json and use our Search Engine to search the keywords among the json.

 Website preview
 <img width="1919" height="938" alt="image" src="https://github.com/user-attachments/assets/985337c5-ead9-40d3-b204-6f587b2e2d38" />